systenseries955/Frst_Html/README.md

 # Frst_Html
-this is my first project using HTML and little bit of using CSS
+This is my first project using HTML and little bit of using CSS